 The current economic climate impacts on the Council and the services it provides in a number of ways.
-From a financial perspective 2014/15 saw continued demographic pressures particularly around elderly care and population growth in Midlothian.
+From a financial perspective 2015/16 saw continued demographic pressures particularly around people with learning disabilities, elderly care and population growth in Midlothian.
 It is expected that these pressures will be sustained and they present a considerable challenge to the Council in both financing them and transforming services to improve ways of preventing some of these pressures arising.
-Welfare reform and the integration of health and social care are major policy developments that will not only impact on the council budgets but also change the way services are provided.
+Welfare reform, the integration of health and social care and the implementation of the Children Act 2014 as well as the planned expansion in early learning and childcare are major policy developments that will not only impact on the council budgets but also change the way services are provided.

-Whilst the Scottish Government have provided indicative grant figures for 2015/16 Councils are currently unaware of the level of funding that will be available to them beyond then.
-The public sector continues to face the impact of very tough spending reductions and recent announcements by central government indicate this will continue.
+2016/17 saw the Scottish Government publish a one year budget and grant settlement, as such Councils are currently unaware of the level of funding that will be available to them for 2017/18 and beyond.
+The UK Government budget faces the impact of very tough spending reductions and all indications are that for the public sector in general and Local Government in particular this will continue.
 It is therefore inevitable this will have an adverse impact on the amount of central funding available to the Council.